Take the chapter quiz before and after you read this chapter.

 - Haemophilus influenzae

-In South Africa, children are immunised against these eight infections as part of the State immunisation programme.
-As a result, many of these infections (polio, diphtheria, tetanus, measles) have become uncommon.
-In future, additional immunisations are likely to be added.
+In South Africa, children are immunised against these 11 infections as part of the national immunisation programme.
+As a result, many of these infections (polio, diphtheria, whooping cough, tetanus, hepatitis B and measles) have become uncommon.

-Some additional immunisations may be given to specific children when indicated, e.g. viral influenza, polyvalent pneumococcal, meningococcal and yellow fever vaccine.
+Some additional immunisations may be given to specific children when indicated, e.g. viral influenza (flu), typhoid and meningococcal vaccine.
+Yellow fever immunisation is routinely given in countries where yellow fever occurs.

 2-5 What is the expanded programme on immunisation

-The Expanded Programme on Immunisation (EPI) of the World Health Organisation recommends that all children be immunised against these infections.
+The Expanded Programme on Immunisation (EPI) of the World Health Organisation recommends that all children be immunised against a range of infections.
 It aims to provide free immunisation for children against the important childhood infections.

 2-6 How are immunisations given?

-They may be given as drops by mouth, as with polio immunisation, or by intramuscular injection, as with hepatitis B. BCG immunisation is injected into the skin.
+Vaccines may be given as drops by mouth, as with oral polio immunisation, or by intramuscular injection, as with hepatitis B. BCG vaccine is injected into the skin and measles under the skin.

 2-7 Which vaccines are used in South Africa?

-- BCG is used to immunise against tuberculosis, especially tuberculous meningitis and miliary tuberculosis in children, which are two of the most severe forms of tuberculosis.
+- BCG is used to immunise against tuberculosis, especially to reduce the risk of tuberculous meningitis and miliary tuberculosis which are 2 of the most severe forms of tuberculosis in children.

-- A live polio virus vaccine is used to protect children against poliomyelitis, which is a viral infection that can cause permanent paralysis.
+- Live oral polio virus (OPV) vaccine and inactivated intramuscular polio vaccine (IPV) are used to protect children against poliomyelitis, which is a viral infection that can cause permanent paralysis.

-- Diphtheria toxoid and tetanus toxoid are used to protect against the effects of diphtheria and tetanus infections.
+- Diphtheria (D) and tetanus (T) immunisation are used to protect against the toxic effects of diphtheria and tetanus infections.
 Diphtheria infection can cause airway obstruction and damage to the heart and nerves.
 Tetanus infection causes convulsions and muscle spasms.

-- Pertussis vaccine protects against the infection which causes whooping cough.
-It is usually given together with diphtheria and tetanus toxoid (DPT).
+- Acellular pertussis vaccine (aP) protects against the infection which causes whooping cough.
+It has fewer side effects than the earlier whole cell vaccine and is usually given together with diphtheria and tetanus vaccine.

 - A live measles vaccine is used to protect children against measles.

-- Hepatitis B vaccine is used to protect against hepatitis B.
+- Hepatitis B vaccine (HepB) is used to protect against hepatitis caused by the hepatitis B virus.

-- Haemophilus influenzae B vaccine (Hib), which is the latest vaccine to be added to the South African expanded programme on immunisation, protects against serious infections, such as meningitis, caused by Haemophilus influenzae type B.
+- Haemophilus influenzae B vaccine (Hib) protects against serious infections, such as meningitis, caused by Haemophilus influenzae type B.

-It is easier to give combined vaccines such as DPT plus Hib as less injections are needed.
-In future more combination vaccines will be used.
+It is easier to give combined vaccines, such as hexavalent (“6-in-1”) vaccine (IPV, DTaP, Hib, HepB), as fewer injections are needed.
+In future more combination vaccines will be available.

 2-8 When should immunisations be given?